Fun Word Games for Seniors to Boost Brainpower

 Just like Peak, Elevate provides a variety of brain training games “designed to improve attention, speaking skills, processing speed, memory, math skills and more.”
 The app will automatically adjust, adapting a personalized training program that’s just for you.

-There are more than 35 brain games in all, complete with adaptive difficulty, a workout calendar, and detailed performance tracking.
-The word games help to expand your vocabulary, improve your communication skills, and build speaking skills too.
+There are more than 35 brain games in all, complete with adaptive difficulty, a workout calendar and detailed performance tracking.
+The word games help to expand your vocabulary, improve your communication skills and build speaking skills -- all things that any senior would appreciate.
 Get it for Android or iOS.

 Offline Word Games for Senior Citizens